-Greenwich was originally founded in 1640, but the area in which the Stanton House Inn is located was not settled until 1672.
+Greenwich and neighboring Stamford were originally founded in 1640, but the area in which the Stanton House Inn is located was not settled until 1672.
 Originally called Horseneck due to the pastureland used by settlers to graze their horses, the area remained largely rural for much of its existence.

 The Stanton House Inn was built on land granted to the Reverend Richard Sackette during the time he was Pastor of the Second Congregational Church in 1717.
 The land was kept in the family for 150 years, and in 1840, Mr. John Sackette built the original structure on its present location.